simonbs/speciale/User_Test_Plan.md

  - Turn on **Lamp2** in **Living Room**
  - Pause song on Spotify in **Home Office**

-For each action performed, the system will log the probabilities of all actions, the outcome (either a single action or a list) and a timestamp for identification of the attempted action.
+For each action performed, the system will log the probabilities of all actions for each of the context providers, the outcome (either a single action or a list) and a timestamp for identification of the attempted action.
 The time and attempted action will be noted by hand and the timestamps logged by the system will be used for identification of attempted action.

 ##Evaluation